ubahn/whitepaper/README.md

 <img src="https://raw.githubusercontent.com/ubahn/whitepaper/master/ubahn.jpg" alt="Ubahn" width="250"/>

-Ubahn is a framework for creating chatbot conversations.
+Ubahn is a framework for creating chatbot dialogs.
 Key aspects of Ubahn:
 * Developers define a conversation structure in a YAML file.
 * Each conversation consists of named inputs and outputs.
 * The logic and appearance of inputs and outputs is defined by external applications which use Ubahn.